-The school will ensure that risk minimisation and prevention strategies are in place for all relevant inschool and out-of-school settings which include (but are not limited to) the following:
+The school will ensure that risk minimisation and prevention strategies are in place for all relevant in-school and out-of-school settings which include (but are not limited to) the following:

-• during classroom activities (including class rotations, specialist and elective classes)
+- during classroom activities (including class rotations, specialist and elective classes)

 - Between classes and other breaks

 - In Canteens

 - During recess and lunchtimes

 - Before and after school

 - Special events including incursions, sports, cultural days, fetes or class parties, excursions and camps.

-CHOOL SETTINGS srooms 1 Copy of students' Individual Anaphylaxis Management Plans are displayed in their • classrooms, First Aid Room, Staff Room and Canteen.
-2 Liaise with parents/carers about food-related activities ahead of time. - 3 Use non-food rewards or treats where possible, but if food treats are used on special occasions, it is recommended that parents/carers of students with food allergies provide a box with alternative treats.
+II N-SCHOOL SETTINGS C Classrooms Copy of students' Individual Anaphylaxis Management Plans are displayed in their classrooms, First Aid Room, Staff Room and Canteen.
+Liaise with parents/carers about food-related activities ahead of time.
+Use non-food rewards or treats where possible, but if food treats are used on special occasions, it is recommended that parents/carers of students with food allergies provide a box with alternative treats.
 Treats must be clearly labelled and only handled by the student.
-4 NEVER give food from outside sources to a student who is at risk of anaphylaxis.
-5 Treats for the other students in the class should not contain the substance to which the student is allergic.
-6 Products labelled 'may contain traces of nuts' should not be served to students allergic to nuts.
-Products labelled 'may contain milk or egg' should not be served to students with milk or egg allergy.
-7 Awareness of possible of hidden allergens in food and other substances used in cooking, food technology, science activities, and art classes.
-8 Ensure all cooking utensils, preparation dishes, plates, knives etc., are washed and cleaned thoroughly after preparation of food and cooking.
-9 Regular discussions with students about the importance of washing hands, eating their own food and not sharing food.
-10 All CRT folders should contain the student's Individual Anaphylaxis Management Plan.
-The Assistant Principal/First Aid Coordinator should inform relief staff and volunteers of the names of students at risk of anaphylaxis, the location of each student's Individual Anaphylaxis Management Plan, the location of Adrenaline Auto-injectors, the schools' Anaphylaxis Management Policy, and people's responsibility in managing an incident.
-Cant een (When in operation at our school) 1 Canteen staff should be trained in food allergen management and its implications on food-handling practices, including knowledge of the major food allergens triggering anaphylaxis, cross-contamination issues specific to food allergy, label reading etc. 2 Canteen staff are briefed about students at risk of anaphylaxis and where the Principal determines, have up to date training in an Anaphylaxis Training Course.
-3 Display the student's name and photo in the Canteen as a reminder to staff.
-4 Products labelled 'may contain traces of nuts' should not be served to students allergic to nuts.
-5 Canteen provides a range of healthy meals/products that exclude peanut or other nu- products in the ingredient list.
-5 Benches and surfaces are sanitised daily.
-7 No sharing of food approach is adopted.
-3 Awareness of contaminating other foods when preparing, handling or displaying food.
+NEVER give food from outside sources to a student who is at risk of anaphylaxis.
+Treats for the other students in the class should not contain the substance to which the student is allergic.

+Canteen staff should be trained in food allergen management and its implications on food-handling practices, including knowledge of the major implications on food-handling practices, including knowledge of the major food allergens triggering anaphylaxis, cross-contamination issues specific to food allergy, label reading etc. Canteen staff are briefed about students at risk of anaphylaxis and where the Principal determines, have up to date training in an Anaphylaxis Training Course.
+Display the student's name and photo in the Canteen as a reminder to staff.
+Products labelled 'may contain traces of nuts' should not be served to students allergic to nuts.
+Canteen provides a range of healthy meals/products that exclude peanut or other nut products in the ingredient list.
+Benches and surfaces are sanitised daily.
+No sharing of food approach is adopted.
+Awareness of contaminating other foods when preparing, handling or displaying food.